Are you an enthusiastic & motivated Occupational Therapist wanting to develop?

 This post is both rewarding and a vital role towards the delivery of treatment to our patients.

-We would welcome applications from experienced Occupational Therapists, including those that have retired and wanting to return back to the profession.
+We would welcome applications from Occupational Therapists, including those that have retired and wanting to return back to the profession.

 In return, we will offer you a range of benefits for Making A Difference with Nottinghamshire Healthcare NHS Foundation Trust, including:

 - Up to 33 days holiday plus bank holidays (pro rata)